UTNuclearRoboticsPublic/EnvEase/README.md

       nrgenv set first_config

-  <li>After setting a new active configuration, you must source your bashrc script.
+  <li>After setting a new active configuration, you must source your bashrc script before it will take effect.
 Conveniently, the included NRG alias set provides a command for this.</li>

       source_bashrc